 Acrylic & mirrored surfaces

 You can use black or white acrylic and these can create a wonderful visual effect with reflections, but it comes in a myriad of colors — red, blue and more.
 What about mirrors?
-True you need to be careful to not get yourself or camera in the shot (unless that is the look you are going for), but a little experimentation you can get it all to work with the right angles.
+True you need to be careful to not get yourself or the camera in the shot (unless that is the look you are going for), but a little experimentation you can get it all to work with the right angles.

 I am a big fan of wallpaper discards and have quite a collection, especially ones that resemble timber.
 They are lightweight and easily transportable, easy to store and work with.
-You can adhere them to thin ply boards or roll them up and weight them down when in use.
+You can adhere them to thin ply boards or roll them up and weigh them down when in use.

-I love old timber, worn soft by hands, tables, floorboards and ew timber floors.
+I love old timber, worn soft by hands, tables, floorboards and new timber floors.
 Getting some timber flooring samples to make backboards can be really interesting, too.
 Even factory wooden timber pallets can make for an interesting background.
 These can be painted or left natural.
 Don’t forget for smaller objects and scene timber cutting boards.